AI draftingLive comparison

 Which is better for compliance-sensitive or repeatable client emails?

-Toggles is better when the same approved wording must be used every time, such as regulated communications, client confirmations, or operational emails with required attachments.
-Copilot is better for unique messages where drafting help matters more than exact consistency.
+Toggles is better when the same approved wording and send requirements must be used every time.
+That can include regulated communications, client confirmations, operational notices, or emails with required attachments and recipients.
+Copilot may be better for unique messages where drafting help matters more than exact consistency.
+The practical question is whether the team wants new language or reliable execution of an approved process.

 Is Toggles just an Outlook template tool?